 1. Affirm the finding and the sanction imposed by the Administrator.

 2. Affirm the finding and reduce, but not eliminate, the sanction, if found to be grossly disproportionate to the offense.

 3. Remand the case to the Investigations Committee, if procedural errors or errors in interpretation of College regulations were substantial, or if new and significant evidence became available which could not have been discovered by a properly diligent person accused before or during the original investigation.

 4. Dismiss the case.

 iv.
-The Chief Academic Officer will notify the Respondent in writing via Methodist College email, within fifteen (15) business days of the elevation of the appeal using the CAO Decision Letter.
-Copies of this letter and all administrative inquiry materials will be added to the records file in the Office of the Chief Academic Officer.
+The Vice Chancellor of Academic Affairs will notify the Respondent in writing via Methodist College email, within fifteen (15) business days of the elevation of the appeal using the VCAA Decision Letter.
+Copies of this letter and all administrative inquiry materials will be added to the records file in the Office of the Vice Chancellor of Academic Affairs.

 v.
-The decision of the Chief Academic Officer is final and cannot be appealed.
+The decision of the Vice Chancellor of Academic Affairs is final and cannot be appealed.

 A. Sanctions for violations of disciplinary regulations include, but are not limited to:

 a.
 Dismissal: The student is permanently separated from Methodist College.
 Permanent notification will appear on the student's transcript.
 The student will also be barred from Methodist College premises.
 (Dismissal requires approval by the Chancellor.)